 WORKING HARD - Some countries have a very strong work ethic and are extremely efficient.
 If a country does not have an abundance of "resources" or "innovation" (technology) its only alternative is to work hard.
 Take for example China and India.
 Many individuals in these countries live in poverty and they must work long hours during the day just so that they might barely get the things they need to survive (e.g. food and water).
 It is worth noting that these countries have developed significantly in the last few years and now have available to them technological "innovation" that they had not had in the past.
 China for example has a strong work ethic and access to the newest technological innovations giving them substantially greater prosperity and economic power than in the past.
 Countries like these will seek "resources" from other areas of the world to complement their productivity and innovation thereby further enhancing their prosperity.
 Also worth noting is that such countries have great productivity due to "economies of scale" as demonstrated in their large factories that might make millions of a single simple product.

 INNOVATION AND TECHNOLOGY - Some countries have been able to create amazing technologies that have revolutionized the world and given them a huge advantage even when they have been short of resources.
 For example, the U.S.A. has created inventions like the refrigerator, the telephone, and the polio vaccine.
 Many significant inventions were created over the last 100 years.
 "Innovative" technologies created by developed countries such as the U.S.A. have come to be much more available to other countries worldwide.
 Sharing innovative technologies that may have cost significant amounts in research and development has tended to reduce the competitive advantage that many countries like the U.S.A. have relied upon in the past.
 If such countries are unable to prosper based on "resources" or exhibit the "productivity" to remain competitive, they must continue to maintain themselves as "innovative" leaders in technology.
-As an extreme example to make the point, if the U.S.A. were able to create an antigravity car that would replace all vehicles on the planet they would have an innovation that would put them at the peak of "innovation" and maintain their position as a world leader both economically and in their ability to affect global policies.
-As is always the case though, technological innovations are easily copied around the world so "innovation" can be a short lived competitive advantage, especially if competing countries can produce equivalent products at a lower cost.
+As an extreme example to make the point, if the U.S.A. were able to create an antigravity car that would replace all vehicles on the planet they would have an innovation.
+This would put them at the peak of "innovation" and allow them to maintain their position as a world leader both economically and in their ability to affect global policies.
+As is always the case though, technological innovations are easily copied around the world so "innovation" can be a short-lived competitive advantage, especially if competing countries can produce equivalent products at a lower cost.

 Along with the shift in "innovative" technologies from developed to underdeveloped countries, education has been continuing to advance in underdeveloped countries as well, allowing them to become great technological innovators themselves.
-I expect over the next 20 years the shift in economic power will be very interesting and also very important.
+I expect that over the next 20 years the shift in economic power will be very interesting and also very important.
 Ultimately, I think it is fair to say that the economically predominating countries will be those ones that are in the forefront of "innovative" technologies, meet worldwide standards of productivity (working hard), and have access to resources and make optimal use of them.
 The countries with these qualities will be the one's that set the global policies that affect Life and Earth.
 In addition, we now live in a world where economic prosperity is more dependent on innovation rather that just having an abundance of resources and productivity which was historically the case.
 Therefore countries that are the most advanced in education, especially in the sciences, will have a tremendous competitive advantage.
 Regardless of which countries predominate, it is my hope that the countries of the planet can connect and establish a Universal Philosophy or a set of well thought out global policies we can all live by.

 In the preceding I have compared the things the wolf must do to survive to how countries create their economies to get what they require to survive.
 Unlike the wolf, the countries of the world have learned to develop "trade" to share the results of their "hard work", "innovation", and "resources".
 For example, the Middle East can send boatloads of oil to North America and China and, in exchange for their "resources", receive boatloads of refrigerators, tables, chairs, and food that had been constructed by combining "working hard" and "innovation".
 The concept of "trade" encourages countries to share because they receive something of value in exchange for their products.

 Even more efficient than physically trading our goods, we have created currency.
 With currency the Middle Eastern countries can receive currency from China and the USA rather than receive boatloads of chairs and refrigerators in direct exchange for oil.
 They can then convert the currency into the goods and services that they may want at any time in the future.
-Human beings have been able to create a system of economics to "trade" or "share" resources which has given them an amazing advantage over other creatures.
+Human beings have been able to create a system of economics to "trade" or "share" resources, which has given them an amazing advantage over other creatures.
 Upon doing so each country can then "specialize" and build their wealth.
 For example, a country like Africa with limited "resources" and "innovation" can create hand woven baskets and trade them with other areas of the world and receive currency.
 China can produce household products incorporating huge "economies of scale" and ship their brooms, microwaves, and televisions worldwide and receive currency in exchange.
 Like the wolf, each country is successful based on their level of "resources", "innovation", and "hard work", though instead they may receive their wealth in the form of currency from other countries.

 With currency and trade each country can "accumulate" the wealth from their prosperity and store it into different assets.
-For example, if the wolf stumbles upon a large carcass the food is available for all the wolves and each will feast until they have had all they can, but the wolf does not have the option of converting the carcass to currency and accumulating the money to buy food later.
+For example, if the wolf stumbles upon a large carcass the food is available for all the wolves and each will feast until they have had all they can.
+Afterwards though the wolf does not have the option of converting the carcass to currency and accumulating the money to buy food later.
 On the other hand, a country that is extremely prosperous in "resources" and "innovation" can store its surplus of wealth into an international currency like gold or bonds (lending money to other countries).
 Often the surplus will be invested into the military so that the country can protect its wealth from other countries that might threaten it.
 Other areas of investment might be in education, infrastructure, and the development of new more efficient technologies.

 In the above I have discussed the concept of a country "accumulating" wealth which often might be called a surplus.
 Opposite to the concept of a surplus are the concepts of deficits and debt.
 Unlike the rest of the animal kingdom, humankind can receive wealth from another party and promise to pay for it in the future.
 This has enabled some countries to experience what "appears" to be prosperity without relying on "innovation", "working hard", or "resources" for their wealth.

 It was around 1950 that many economies encouraged mass credit to individuals.
-Many developed countries such as the U.S.A increased the availability of mortgages, credit cards, and high risk debt securities to extreme levels.
+Many developed countries such as the U.S.A increased the availability of mortgages, credit cards, and high-risk debt securities to extreme levels.
 Even though deficits exceeded surpluses, partly due to costs such as the Iraq War for the U.S.A., such countries continued attaining their wealth through borrowing with various debt instruments.
 These developed countries "appeared" to have prosperity but a great deal of the prosperity was based on borrowed money, or credit.
 Ultimately this caused an economic meltdown in countries like the U.S.A. spreading worldwide.
 Fiscal and monetary policies were implemented to help resolve the problem.
 It is an important lesson to remember that real prosperity for any country only exists if the essential keys to prosperity are present which are innovation, working hard, and resources.
 Without these elements living on credit will ultimately fail if it must be repaid.
 The concept of credit is a technology we have created and we must make a conscious effort to keep it in balance.

 It is worth noting some of the other dynamics created from the concept of credit.
 During the period from 1950 to 2009 when credit in the U.S.A. and many other countries became more accessible, individuals were able to use credit to live rich lifestyles.
 This may have been one of the most prosperous periods ever known due to this geometric growth in the use of credit.
 During this period a great deal of innovation and production was made available to developing countries such as India and China.
 This in turn has catapulted their wealth and prosperity significantly.
 Essentially, a great deal of the surplus wealth and innovation generated from the boom in demand created from credit has been passed to many developing countries such as India and China.
 This has given these rising economies a tremendous competitive advantage since they have now gained access to innovative productive technologies and they have maintained their traditional work ethic to ensure aggressive productivity.
 The populations of developing countries like India, Latin America, and China represent the bulk of the world's population.
 Over the next few years as they continue to make use of and create innovative technologies and incorporate their aggressive work ethic we may see a tremendous shift in economic power toward them.